Configure Workload Identity Federation with Active Directory

 gcloud

-2. To grant the Workload Identity User role (roles/iam.workloadIdentityUser) to external identities that meet a certain criteria:
+To use the gcloud CLI to grant the role Workload Identity User (roles/iam.workloadIdentityUser) to external identities that meet certain criteria, run the following command.

 By subject